Acnologla/dart_royale/README.md

 # dartRoyale

-An easy way to get data from the royale API.
+An easy way to get data from the royale API. <br>
 Documentation is available at https://docs.royaleapi.com/<br>
 Pub: https://pub.dartlang.org/packages/dart_royale

 ## Usage

-dartRoyale comes with 5 routes you can use: Top, Clan, Player, Popular, Tournament To acess a route, you can use: Royale.route(key)
+dartRoyale comes with 5 routes you can use: Top, Clan, Player, Popular, Tournament To acess a route, you can use: Royale(key).route()

 ## Examples